Updated on 21 July 2021

 Reading time: 2 minutes

 In Normandy, all four of the cheeses boasting the coveted PDO certification (‘AOC’ in French) quality label are also villages – Camembert, Livarot, Pont-l’Evêque and Neufchâtel.
-Visit these villages on the Normandy Cheese Route, find out how the cheeses are made and enjoy some tastings along the way!
+Visit these villages on the Normandy Cheese Route, find out how those French famous cheeses are made and enjoy some tastings along the way!

 France’s equivalent of the PDO certification, ‘AOP’ stands for Appellation d’Origine Protégée (protected designation of origin) and legally guarantees that the product in question was prepared in the place specified on the packet.
 Two thirds of Normandy’s cheeses come from cows put out to pasture on local grassland.
 Producers, manufacturers, restaurants, dairies and creameries all ensure a special experience along the Normandy Cheese Route, a route showcasing Normandy’s four PDO-certified cheeses, known in French as the Route des fromages AOP de Normandie.
 Find out about producer know-how, enjoy guided tours, see how the animals are looked after, learn how the cheeses are made and most importantly, buy products from the farm shop to take home!